TritonDataCenter/pkgsrc-wiki/about:changes.markdown

   + Various enhancements and fixes for building with ccache.
   + Add support to USE\_LANGUAGES for newer C++ standards.
   + Enhanced support for security features: SSP, FORTIFY, and RELRO.
-  + The GitHub mirror has migrated to https://github.com/NetBSD/pkgsrc
+  + The official GitHub mirror of pkgsrc CVS has been migrated to https://github.com/NetBSD/pkgsrc, as a result the Joyent fork at https://github.com/joyent/pkgsrc has had to be reinitialised.

 - Commit stats since 2017Q1:
   + 210 packages added